 On the surface, it’s kinky.
 Yet the longer you watch these two enact their seductions – their repeated game has them taking on roles of a persecuted housekeeper (Evelyn) and a haughty homeowner (Cynthia) – the more you realise they’ve reached the end of the affair.
 One of them starts showing up in the drawing room of their house wearing dowdy pyjamas instead of lingerie.
 They bicker, even as they head to the bathroom to perform an indignity too awful to describe here.

-There’s something slightly depressing about Strickland’s idea, taking the most outré genre and infusing it with banal middle-age anxieties.
-Burgundy isn’t really for fans of softcore naughtiness, so much as their parents.
-Regardless, you get the sense that if Strickland had set his movie on some suburban couch in Brooklyn, it would work just as well.
-He’s sensitive to the creep of cooling ardor; the film has a traditional appeal that’s wholly separate from its surface.
+There’s something depressing about Strickland’s idea of taking the most out-there genre and filling it with middle-age anxieties.
+‘The Duke of Burgundy’ isn’t for fans of softcore naughtiness, so much as their parents (even though there’s an experimental streak to the film, with hallucinatory scenes involving butterflies).
+He’s sensitive to the creep of cooling passion; the film has a traditional appeal wholly separate from its strange surface.